-One goal of the EU's multilingualism policy is for every European to speak two languages in addition to their mother tongue.
+One goal of the EU's multilingualism policy is for every European to speak 2 languages in addition to their mother tongue.
 The most effective way to achieve this would be to introduce children to two foreign languages from an early age.
 Evidence suggests this may result in faster language learning and more advanced mother tongue skills.

 The EU provides support for language learning because:

-The most recent Eurobarometer survey on Europeans and their languages (2012) shows that Europeans have a very positive attitude towards multilingualism.
+The most recent EU survey on Europeans and their languages (Eurobarometer) (2012) shows that Europeans have a very positive attitude towards multilingualism.
 98% consider mastering foreign languages useful for their children's future.
 88% think that knowing languages other than their mother tongue is useful for themselves.
 72% agree with the EU objective that everybody should learn at least two foreign languages, and 77% think that improving language skills should be a policy priority.